TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/CustomApi.rst

 Registering the Transformation Key in the System
 ================================================

+.. deprecated:: 11.0
+   This hook will be deprecated in TYPO3 11.

 In :code:`ext_localconf.php`, simply set a :code:`$GLOBALS['TYPO3_CONF_VARS']` variable to point to the class which contains the transformation methods::